clinicedc/edc-metadata/README.md

 CRF and Requisition meta data are created by the `meta_data_on_post_save` post-save signal for any model that uses the `VisitModelMixin` mixin.

 ### How meta-data is updated
-The same post-save signal updates existing meta data for other models that use either the `CrfMetaDataManager` or the `RequisitionMetaDatManager` from `edc_meta_data.manager`.
+The same post-save signal updates existing meta data for other models that use either the `CrfMetaDataManager` or the `RequisitionMetaDatManager` from `edc_metadata.manager`.